-We tend to look at everyone else and assume that they are having a radically different experience with dieting compared to us.
+We tend to look at everyone else and assume that they are having a radically different experience with fad diets compared to us.

-We see a post on Instagram about how much Keto has changed so and so’s life.
+We see a post on Instagram about how much the Keto diet has changed so and so’s life.
 What we don’t see is the obsessive food thoughts that are destroying their mental health.

 We see a magazine covered promoting the newest diet Noom and how easy weight loss is for their clients.
 What we don’t see is the over 90% of people who end up gaining all the weight back.

 We see our co-worker commit to Paleo and apparently, “all her health issues almost instantly went away.”
 What we don’t see is how long that will actually last for or if the diet will even be maintainable for her.